 Internal factors of the risk management process for banking sectors include deficiency in credit policy and loan portfolio management, deficiency in evaluating the financial condition of the borrower before lending, undue reliance on collateral, and failure of the Bank in post-sanction follow-up, etc.

-External factors of the project risk management process for banking sectors are the state of the economy, oil price fluctuations, foreign exchange rates, and interest rates, and so on.
+External factors of the project risk management planning process for banking sectors are the state of the economy, oil price fluctuations, foreign exchange rates, and interest rates, and so on.
 Credit risk cannot be minimized but can be mitigated by the implementation of various risk reduction processes.

 Banks should determine the borrower’s creditworthiness before sanctioning the loan, i.e., the borrower’s credit rating should be done in advance.
 Credit rating is the critical instrument for credit risk assessment and also promotes the pricing of the loan.